Nearshore Review 2019: Uruguay continues to stand out in the Nearshore tech industry

 Given this great growth potential, the industry's goal for the next five years is for the sector to represent 5% of the country's GDP, currently standing at 2.6%.

 Google plans to set up its second LATAM Data Center in Uruguay

-After a long negotiation process with our country’s government, search engine giant Google has reportedly chosen Uruguay to set up their second mega data center in Latin America.
+After a long negotiation process with our country’s government, search engine giant Google has reportedly chosen Uruguay to set up its second mega data center in Latin America.

 These are some of the key reasons for Google choosing Uruguay to host its fourteenth data center to date: